grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Fuckin' right we do."

-They two of them started running up the dock.
+The two of them started running up the dock.
 The length of the rickety dock shook with the landing of each of Hemi's heavy steps.
 Shakes jumped from the dock to the deck of the _Gnat_ and had the bow line undone and tossed back to the dock in a few seconds.

 Hemi was a few strides behind Shakes and was about to turn up the gangway when Shakes called to him.
 He turned to look, and Shakes was leaning over from the _Gnat_ with both hands cupping a bundle of feathers.
 "Take Herschel!"